Bric-a-Brac

 Bric-a-Brac is a British children's television series devised by Michael Cole and Nick Wilson, and starring well known children's television presenter Brian Cant.
 It was produced by the BBC and originally ran from 1 October until 5 November 1980, with another series from 18 August to 29 September 1982.
 It was repeated frequently until 1989.

 The programme was set in a fictitious junk shop, with its shopkeeper played by Cant, who would deliver a monologue to camera.
 Each episode centred on a particular letter of the alphabet, with different items beginning with that letter found and discussed by the shopkeeper.
 Cant's script made heavy use of alliteration, and made use of tongue-twisters.
 At the end of each episode, he would wind up and set off a traditional clockwork toy, upon which the camera would focus whilst the credits rolled.

-Presenter

-The programme was presented by Brian Cant throughout its run.

-Theme Music
+Theme music

 The theme music is an edited version of the track "Keystone Capers 2" by Eric Peters from the KPM LP Electrosonic (1972).